In this combo, you get a ticket to the Reykjavik City Sightseeing Hop-On Hop-Off bus and admission to The Wonders of Iceland exhibition in Perlan.

 Explore the world of the Icelandic fisheries and coastal culture.
 The former coast guard vessel Óðinn is also docked there.

 The biggest whale exhibition in the world!
-Life-sized models, an interactive installation and a virtual reality experience.
+Life-sized models, an interactive installation, and a virtual reality experience.
 Fun for all ages.

 The permanent exhibition Making of a Nation – Heritage and History in Iceland is a journey through time, from settlement to the present.

-Strolling down Laugavegur you will find all kinds of shops, restaurants, cafés and bars – something for everyone.
+Strolling down Laugavegur, you will find all kinds of shops, restaurants, cafés, and bars – something for everyone.

 It houses the works of one of Iceland´s most influential and recognized artists, Jóhannes Kjarval.
 You can also enjoy works from other leading Icelandic and foreign artists.

-From here you can take a boat tour over to Viðey island, stroll along the coastline to downtown Reykjavík or come inside and rent a vehicle for the day at Enterprise rent-a-car.
+You can take a boat tour over to Viðey island, stroll along the coastline to downtown Reykjavík or come inside and rent a vehicle for the day at Enterprise rent-a-car.
 (When cruise ships are in port)

-Höfði is considered to be one of the most historically significant buildings in Reykjavik.
+Höfði is considered one of the most historically significant buildings in Reykjavik.
 It was the location for the 1986 summit meeting of president Ronald Reagan and general secretary Mikhail Gorbachev to try to end the Cold War.

 Travelling in a City Sightseeing bus, where you can hop-on and hop-off, is in our opinion one of the best ways to get a feel for a new city.
 It is one of the things we always check out in a new city.
 The Wonders of Iceland exhibition is wonderful for people of every age but especially for people who maybe don’t have time to travel all of Iceland.
 Just the fact that you can enter a REAL ice-cave (indoors) is worth the ticket!